liminm/meal-mentor/README.md

 | PARTLY_RELEVANT | 76    | 0.380      |
 | NON_RELEVANT    | 29    | 0.145      |

-The notebook for this evaluation is located at [`notebooks/rag_evaluation.ipynb`](notebooks/rag_evaluation.ipynb), and the ground truth data used can be found in [`data/ground-truth-retrieval_4o_mini.csv`](data/ground-truth-retrieval_4o_mini.csv).
+The notebook for this evaluation is located at [`notebooks/rag_evaluation.ipynb`](notebooks/rag_evaluation.ipynb), and the ground truth data used can be found in [ `data/ground-truth-retrieval_4o_mini.csv`](data/ground-truth-retrieval_4o_mini.csv).

 **Insight**: Based on these results, **gpt-4o-mini** was chosen due to its higher proportion of fully relevant responses.

 ### Retrieval Evaluation

-Two retrieval models were each evaluated on two different datasets generated by `gpt-4o` and `gpt-4o-mini` to determine the optimal approach for indexing and searching the recipe data, making for four different evaluations:
+Two retrieval models were each evaluated on two different datasets generated by `gpt-4o` and `gpt-4o-mini` to determine the optimal approach for indexing and searching the recipe data.
+Additionally another evaluation was performed on optimized parameters for MinSearch on the two types of ground truth datasets.
+Making for 6 different evaluations:

 #### **MinSearch Evaluation**